NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

     return reflArray, metadata, wavelengths
 ```

 Set up the directory where you are storing the data for this lesson.
 The variable `h5_filename` is the flightline which covers the tarps.
+Save the h5 file which you downloaded (see the instructions at the beginning of the tutorial) to your working directory.
+For this lesson we've set up a subfolder './data' in the current working directory to save all the data.
+You can save it elsewhere, but just need to update your code to point to the correct directory.

 ```python
 ## You will need to change these filepaths according to how you've set up your directory